 Casio Pro Trek

-The Casio Pro Trek is the line created for adventures and the outdoors—a collection of high-precision watches that allows you to detect the changes of your environment.
+The Casio Pro Trek is the line created for adventures and the outdoors—a collection of high-precision watches that allows you to detect the changes in your environment.

-These are known as the ABCs: there’s the Barometer, which allows the user to see the weather based on atmospheric pressure tendency; the Digital Compass, which aligns a map with surrounding terrain; and the Thermometer, which predicts the temperature in your destination relative to the temperature of the current location.
-You can read more about these technologies here.
+These are known as the ABCs: there’s the Barometer, which allows the user to see the weather based on atmospheric pressure tendency; the Digital Compass, which aligns a map with surrounding terrain; and the Thermometer, which predicts the temperature in your destination relative to the temperature of the current location, see details about Pro-Trek features here.

+One of the newest releases from this line is the Casio Pro Trek WSD-F30RG.
 This powerful 60.5mm watch has a full-color map and GPS navigation, the ABCs, an activity tracker, a dual-layer LCD structure, a microphone, and a water resistance to 50m.
 The navigation feature can also be used offline—once the maps are already downloaded, you will not need connectivity.
-This watch is also compliant to the Standard MIL-STD-810G testing (you can read more about this test here).
+This watch is also compliant with the Standard MIL-STD-810G testing (you can read more about this test here).

-This timepiece’s barometer has the unique Barometric Pressure Tendency Alarm, which will alert the user if there are sudden changes in pressure readings.
+The barometer on this model has the unique Barometric Pressure Tendency Alarm, which will alert the user if there are sudden changes in pressure readings.
 Some of the updates include improved accuracy and efficiency—altitude can be measured in 1m increments (the previous model was 5m), and display compass readings with 60 seconds (formerly 30 seconds) of continuous measurements.
+There are 35 styles of Pro Trek watches to choose from.

 This collection has a wide range of watches to choose from.
 They can be divided into four categories: Standard, Solar-powered (chronographs), Smartphone Link, and Limited Edition models.